Today-Asked/Today-Asked/README.md

 <div>
  <p>
-I am a sophomore Computer Science student with a strong foundation in front-end web design and game development.
+I am a sophomore Computer Science student with a strong foundation in web design and game development.
 My proficiency extends to crafting a compelling web presence, encompassing concept development, navigation design, layout, and programming.
 I possess a keen sense of color, having delved into the study of color theory, which adds a nuanced layer to my UI/UX preferences.
 <br>
    My coding skills are complemented by a design sensibility, enabling me to seamlessly translate requirements into engaging online applications.
 I am committed to continual growth and excited about contributing my skills to innovative projects.
 </p>